DutchGhost/rustricks/README.md

 }
 ```

+##### How does it work?

-This technique is also valid, because RefCell`s `borrow_mut` function calld in the first closure, takes the cell by reference.
-It retruns a `RefMut` struct, which implements Deref and DerefMut.
+This technique is also valid, because RefCell's [borrow_mut](https://doc.rust-lang.org/std/cell/struct.RefCell.html#method.borrow_mut) method called in the first closure, takes the cell by reference.
+It retruns a [RefMut](https://doc.rust-lang.org/std/cell/struct.RefMut.html) struct, which implements [Deref](https://doc.rust-lang.org/std/ops/trait.Deref.html) and [DerefMut](https://doc.rust-lang.org/std/ops/trait.DerefMut.html).
-The second closures calls `borrow`, which returns a `Ref` struct. `Ref` implements Deref, Debug, Display.
+The second closures calls [borrow](https://doc.rust-lang.org/std/cell/struct.RefCell.html#method.borrow), which returns a [Ref](https://doc.rust-lang.org/std/cell/struct.Ref.html) struct.

+##### Advantages
-The advantages of this technique is that the inner value is not required to implement Copy or Default.
-However, the disadvantage is that RefCell is dynamically checked, and has some runtime overhead.
+The advantages of this technique is that the inner value is not required to implement [Copy](https://doc.rust-lang.org/std/marker/trait.Copy.html) or [Default](https://doc.rust-lang.org/std/default/trait.Default.html).

+##### Disadvantages
+The big disadvantage of RefCell is that obtaining references / mutable references is dynamically checked, and therefore has some runtime overhead.